bcgov/sso-switchover-agent/README.md

 When and outage occurs, and the switchover agent is on, the `switch-to-golddr.sh` script will trigger.
 Setting gold-dr database to be the leader and spinning up the keycloak-dr instance.
 It will take about 10 to 15 minutes for keycloak to be back up and running.
 It will also attempt to put patroni-gold into standby mode, traking any changes that occur in patroni-gold-dr.

 If this script does not trigger you will have to do it manually either through actions or your local dev environment.
 Whether you trigger the scripts locally or through actions, the workflow is the same.
-The action is `Set the dr deployment to active`, the script is documented [bellow](#switch-to-golddr.sh).
+The action is `Set the dr deployment to active`, the script is documented [below](#switch-to-golddr.sh).

 ### When gold is restored

 When the Gold cluster is back in a healthy state, you will need to manually trigger the switchover from Gold DR to Gold.
-This process is not automated by the switchover agen because it will cause a 10 to 15 minute outage for users and it may be best to delay the restoration until a low traffic time of day.
+This process is not automated by the switchover agent because it will cause a 10 to 15 minute outage for users and it may be best to delay the restoration until a low traffic time of day.

 Before triggering the restore, make certain gold patroni is in standby mode, following the gold dr patroni cluster.
 Once done, trigger the github action `Set the gold deployment to active`, or, if Github actions are down, run the script `switch-to-gold.sh` in your local dev environment.